aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/infiniteline/x/_index.md

 ---
 title: X
 second_title: Aspose.Diagram for .NET API Reference
-description: An x-coordinate of a point on the infinite line.
+description: An xcoordinate of a point on the infinite line.
 type: docs
 weight: 60
 url: /net/aspose.diagram/infiniteline/x/